BaoGeist/Island-Mesh-Generation/README.md

 # Assignment A4: Terrain Generator
   - Author: linb44@mcmaster.ca

+## Rationale
+### City Generation Rationale
+Cities are represented as the centroid of land polygons.
+Since polygons For the bonus,
+### Road Generation Rationale
+Roads originally were generated with equal edge weights at 1.
+This meant that all segments between neighbouring centroids were created equal at first.
+### Extension Explanation
+Island was enriched with and depended on the pathfinder module in order to

 ## Installation instructions

 This product is handled by Maven, as a multi-module project.
-We assume here that you have cloned the project in a directory named `A3`
+We assume here that you have cloned the project in a directory named `A4`

 To install the different tooling on your computer, simply run `mvn clean install`